-Update openSUSE Tumbleweed Using GUI
+Update openSUSE Tumbleweed Using Discover

 You can also update openSUSE using GUI tools.
 I am currently using KDE as my default desktop environment.
 KDE has a software center called Discover.
 You can easily install, remove, and update software using Discover.

 Discover also allows you to add or remove repositories.
 It’s an easy tool to operate.
 If you don’t like the terminal, you can use it with no problem.
 But I suggest you use the terminal as it uses fewer resources and works much faster.